 Move keyframes and spans

-Once you have selected keyframes or spans, you can move them by dragging them along the timeline to a new location.
+After selecting keyframes or spans, you can move them by dragging them along the timeline to a new location.
 The animation timing changes accordingly.

 Copy and paste a keyframe